-With a three-year bear market only recently ended, and with endless tales of Enron-style corporate malfeasance ringing in their ears, many small investors are returning to real estate.
+When I first wrote this in the early 2000s, a three-year bear market had only recently ended, and with endless tales of Enron-style corporate malfeasance ringing in their ears, many small investors were returning to real estate.
+Plug in some different Wall Street names, and the story has been similar since 2008.
 My nine years managing rentals in a variety of neighborhoods taught me the nuts and bolts of the business, and the Certified Property Manager (CPM) coursework acquainted me with the theory of investment property.
 This isn’t space enough for a full course in the business—I recently donated a shelf-full of textbooks to the library—but here’s a brief outline.
 I'd be happy to meet with you to discuss buying or selling investment property.

 Units give you a better chance at positive cash-flow at some point in the future, but rarely right off the bat, even with a down payment of 25% or 30%.
 You’re best chance for positive flow (or even break-even) is units in a marginal area, but as you might expect, they come with plenty of baggage.
 Units in better neighborhoods carry a substantial premium that makes positive cash flow a distant goal, but they're far easier to manage.